AntoineDao/k8s-cluster-management/istio/security/Readme.md

 More info on checking mTLS can be found [here](https://istio.io/docs/tasks/security/mutual-tls/#verify-mutual-tls-configuration).

 ## End User Authentication
 Rather than having each individual microservice implement it's own authentication code, it is easier to set authentication rules at the service-mesh level.
-Istio currently supports JWT authentication and requires a jwk issuer address (http reachable endpoint containing the public decryption key of a given JWT issuer).
+Istio currently supports JWT authentication and requires a JWT issuer address (http reachable endpoint containing the public decryption key of a given JWT issuer).

 In this scenario we choose to implement this policy on a namespace level where all services requiring authentication will be grouped.
 This namespace is called `api-private`.